 The Fiction item type is an interactive fiction activity aka "choose your own adventure."
 Old school computer users might remember games like "Zork" or "The Count" where the user's choices determine the direction the story takes.
-You can play a simple MiniLesson Fiction item example here
+You can play MiniLesson Fiction item examples here :

 https://demo.poodll.com/mod/minilesson/view.php?id=1867